 With all that, I want to say thank you!
 I happen to know and work with such sweet people.
 Thanks for caring and for your concerns, good wishes, and nudges of support.

-Laura Matthews, RN, Photographer, Business Owner, Student, Fulfilled Human Being (oh, yes, mom & wife, too!) 🙂
+Laura Matthews, RN, Photographer, Business Owner, Student (oh, yes, mom & wife, too!) 🙂

 -Beth, Family Client and Mom to two LMP Seniors

 " Laura was easy to work with, flexible, and so artistic.
 Working with her was a great experience..."

 "The photos definitely represent the best version of myself and give me a great boost of confidence..."